seangjr/nvim-config/README.md

-# 💤 LazyVim
+# 💤 sean's lazyvim config

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+everything is pretty much default except maybe my term settings which is super ez to config